 Overall, the Privacy Act requires organisations to be clear about:

-- when it is collecting personal information
+- when they collect personal information

-For charities that are not required to comply with the Privacy Act, following APP 7 when considering the use of people’s information and data for direct marketing is a good idea.
-Doing so is good practice and sends a message to donors, supporters and the public that the charity manages people’s information and data in a responsible way.
+Doing so is good practice and sends a message to donors, supporters and the public that the charity manages people’s information and data responsibly.

 In short, APP 7 says that a charity must not use or disclose a person’s personal information for the purpose of direct marketing unless it satisfies all of the following criteria:

-- the charity collected the information from the person;
+- the charity collected the information from the person

-- the person would reasonably expect the charity to use or disclose their information and data for the purpose of direct marketing;
+- the person would reasonably expect the charity to use or disclose their information and data for the purpose of direct marketing

-- the charity provides a simple means by which the person may easily request to not receive direct marketing communications from the charity; and
+- the charity provides a simple means by which the person may easily request not to receive direct marketing communications from the charity, and

 - the person has not made a request to not receive direct marketing communications from the charity.

 An exception to this principle may apply in instances where a person would not reasonably expect a charity to use their information for direct marketing.
-In such instances, a charity may still use the person’s information for direct marketing purposes, if it meets all of these criteria:

-- the charity provides a simple means by which the person may easily request to not receive direct marketing communications from the charity;
+- the charity provides a simple means by which the person may easily request not to receive direct marketing communications from the charity

-- the charity provides a prominent statement that the person may make such a request each time that it contacts the person for a direct marketing purpose (or the charity otherwise draws the person’s attention to this option); and
+- the charity provides a prominent statement that the person may make such a request each time that it contacts the person for a direct marketing purpose (or the charity otherwise draws the person’s attention to this option), and

-These criteria also apply in situations where a charity collects the person’s information from a source other than the person in question (for example, if it collects the information from another charity).
+These criteria also apply in situations where a charity collects the person’s information from a source other than the person in question – for example, if it collects the information from another charity.

-Under APP 7, the use of sensitive information is treated differently to personal information.
-For a charity to use a person’s sensitive information for direct marketing purposes, it must first receive the person’s direct consent.
+For a charity to use a person’s sensitive information for direct marketing purposes, it must first receive the person’s consent.

 Importantly, APP 7 requires a charity to act on a person’s request to not receive direct marketing communications.
 If a charity uses a person’s information for direct marketing (or for facilitating direct marketing by other organisations), the person may request:

-- to not receive direct marketing communications from the charity
+- not to receive direct marketing communications from the charity

-- to not have their information used for the purposes of facilitating direct marketing communications, and
+- not to have their information used for the purposes of facilitating direct marketing communications, and

 - that the charity provide the source of its information.